Q: What sets apart your Board & Train Camp from others?

 A: Any common unwanted behaviors like mouthing, jumping and excessive barking will be discouraged.
 You can expect to see a significant decrease in these types of behaviors following training.
 We do work specifically on “leash manners”.

-Q: How old does my pup need to be for Training Camp or Group Puppy classes?
+Q: How old does my pup need to be for Training Camp?

-A: Puppy classes work best for dogs that have a reasonable attention span.
+A: Training works best for dogs that have a reasonable attention span.
 All puppies need to be fully vaccinated before joining.